37th Canadian Parliament

 Jean Chrétien was Prime Minister during most of the 37th Canadian Parliament.

+Paul Martin was Prime Minister at the end of the 37th Canadian Parliament.

 The 37th Canadian Parliament was in session from January 29, 2001, until May 23, 2004.
 The membership was set by the 2000 federal election on November 27, 2000, and it changed only somewhat due to resignations and by-elections until it was dissolved prior to the 2004 election.